Use storytelling to communicate corporate values

 Storytelling about the value “respect and trust” (Danish):

 Storytelling can be used to inspire employees to change, to share values, and to transfer not just knowledge, but experience and wisdom as well.
-Storytelling can be an important part of organisational alignment – the glue for achieving better performance.
+Storytelling can be an important part of organizational alignment – the glue for achieving better performance.

 Good luck with your own story!